Tonymora1982/Geekslab-portfolio/dialogflow-knowledge-base.md

 ## About Anthony

 Q: Who is Anthony Mora?
-A: Anthony Mora is a Senior Full Stack Developer with 13+ years of experience in regulated environments.
+A: Anthony Mora is a Full Stack Developer with 13+ years of experience in regulated environments.
 He specializes in Next.js, TypeScript, React, and building production-grade web applications.
-He previously worked 6+ years at Establishment Labs building Class III medical devices.
+He worked 7+ years at Establishment Labs building Class III medical devices.

 Q: What does Anthony do?
 A: Anthony is a Full Stack Developer who builds production-grade web applications using Next.js 16, React 19, and TypeScript.
 He brings discipline from medical device development to software engineering.